 The 7 steps in the retail fulfillment process

-- Warehousing: After inventory is stowed away, it will be used to fulfill customer orders.
-Leverage an inventory management system to keep track of inventory and set reorder points to prevent stockouts.
+After inventory is stowed away, it will be used to fulfill retail orders.
+It’s important to leverage an inventory management system to keep track of inventory and set reorder points to prevent stockouts.

-- Order processing: Once the order is received, the retailer’s fulfillment center processes the order, verifying the payment information and checking the inventory to ensure that the ordered items are in stock.
+Once the order is received, the retailer’s fulfillment center or warehouse processes the order, verifying the payment information and checking the inventory to ensure that the ordered items are in stock.

-- Shipping: After the items are picked and packed, they are shipped to the customer using a shipping carrier.
-Retailers can choose from various shipping options depending on the customer’s needs and preferences.
+After the items are picked and packed, they are shipped to a retailer or customer using a shipping carrier.
+Businesses can choose from various shipping options depending on the end customers needs and preferences.

 Retail fulfillment order models